dpup/aws-cluster/README.md

 # aws-cluster

-This repo contains configuration files to set up a CoreOS cluster on EC2 with an ELB and vulcand reverse proxies.
+This repo contains configuration files to set up a CoreOS cluster on EC2 with an ELB and [Vulcan](http://www.vulcanproxy.com) reverse proxies.
 There is also a sample configuration for an apache server.

 To set up a new cluster: